-MDI scientists, in collaboration with Argonne National Laboratory and Stony Brook University, have published the results of structure measurements on molten titanium dioxide and uranium dioxide in Physical Review B and Science, respectively.
-These findings come from recent experiments utilizing MDI's unique HT-CNLâ¢ system through MDI's continued mission to support research on extreme condition materials at both the Advanced Photon Source at Argonne National Laboratory and the Spallation Neutron Source at Oak Ridge National Laboratory.
-MDI also delivered and installed two SALâ¢ instruments to commercial clients in Japan and the UK.
+MDI scientists, in collaboration with Argonne National Laboratory and Stony Brook University, published the results of structure measurements on glasses and liquids in Physical Review B and Science, respectively.
+These findings came from recent experiments utilizing MDI's unique HT-CNL system through MDI's continued mission to support research on extreme condition materials.
+This work is being done at both the Advanced Photon Source at Argonne National Laboratory and the Spallation Neutron Source at Oak Ridge National Laboratory.
+MDI also delivered and installed two SAL instruments to commercial clients in Japan and the UK.

 MDI's HT-CNL at Argonne National Laboratory's Advanced Photon Source was used to investigate the structure of undercooled melts that can undergo liquid-liquid phase transitions.
-The research is part of an international collaboration between scientists based in the UK, France, and the USA.
+The research was part of an international collaboration between scientists based in the UK, France, and the USA.
 The work is published in the journal Science (Vol. 322, pp. 566-570, 2008 and This Week in Science Vol. 322, pp. 501, 2008).
 A related News and Views article appears in Nature Materials (Vol. 7, pp. 843-844, 2008).